-She is joined by Senior Staff Attorney Nick Fromherz, also an expert in international wildlife law, with particular expertise in Latin America as he lives and works in Bolivia.
-Nick has been an Assistant Visiting Professor in the areas of international law, environmental law, and comparative law, and is now an Adjunct Professor, at Lewis & Clark Law School.
+She is joined by Nick Fromherz, Latin American Program Director for the Global Law Alliance, who is also an expert in international wildlife law and lives and works in Bolivia.
+Nick has been an Assistant Visiting Professor in the areas of international law, environmental law, and comparative law, and is now an Adjunct Professor at Lewis & Clark Law School.
 He was formerly a senior attorney at Sea Shepherd Legal (SSL).

 To learn more about the Global Law Alliance, please download our digital brochure.

 To support the work of the Global Law Alliance please consider making a gift.